How Does Def Fluid Work

 So, how does DEF work?
 And what benefits does it have for your vehicle?

-Diesel Exhaust Fluid primarily reduces nitrogen oxides emissions in diesel engines through a process called Selective Catalytic Reduction.
+Diesel Exhaust Fluid (DEF) reduces nitrogen oxides (NOx) emissions in diesel engines via Selective Catalytic Reduction (SCR).

-The adoption of DEF in diesel engines stems from increasingly stringent environmental regulations imposed by governments worldwide.
-Research linking NOx emissions to respiratory diseases and other health problems has prompted regulatory bodies to prioritize NOx reduction in emissions.
+The use of DEF in diesel engines is driven by strict environmental regulations aimed at reducing pollutants emitted from diesel.
+Research linking NOx emissions to health issues has led to a focus on NOx reduction in emissions.

-The SCR technology, enabled by DEF, has become a vital component in meeting these regulatory pressures, helping achieve cleaner air and environmental sustainability.
+SCR technology, supported by DEF system, is essential in meeting these regulations, promoting cleaner air and environmental sustainability.

 What is Diesel Exhaust Fluid (DEF) Fluid Made of?